dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/simplified-barcode-reader-settings.md

 EnumGrayscaleEnhancementMode[] grayscaleEnhancementModes;
 ```

+**Remarks**

+This parameter can be quite powerful if used properly.
+To learn more about this parameter and how it can be used, please see this page on how to [preprocess images]({{site.features}}preprocess-images.html?lang=android).

 ### scaleDownThreshold

-Set the threshold for image shrinking.
+Set the threshold for image shrinking when dealing with large images to help with the memory overhead.
 If both the width and height are larger then the threshold, the image is shrinked by half.

 ```java
 int scaleDownThreshold;
 ```

+**Remarks**

+If you would like to learn more on how this parameter works, please see this page on how to [read barcodes from large images]({{site.features}}read-a-large-image.html?lang=android).